sisinflab/warprec/docs/source/configuration/general.rst

 .. important::
     The **train_data_preparation** parameter affects how memory is managed during the experiment.
 The default mode uses the least memory, conservative requires more, and experiment is the most memory-intensive option.
 Choosing the latter modes can lead to faster training times, as key results are cached directly within the dataset.

-- **cuda_visible_devices**: Indexes of CUDA devices that WarpRec can use.
-Defaults to all available devices.
 - **custom_models**: Python modules to import custom models into WarpRec.
 Can be a string or a list of strings.
 - **callback**: Nested section to configure a custom callback.
 - **azure**: Nested section to configure Azure information needed for reading and writing data from/to Azure Blob Storage.